Robin S.: Biography

-Robin Stone released the original version of the single "Show Me Love" in 1990.
+Robin S. released the original version of the single "Show Me Love" in 1990.
 The track was produced by Fred McFarlane and went on to become a moderate success.
 In 1993, the track was remixed by the Swedish DJ and producer StoneBridge and re-released under the artist name "Robin S." with Big Beat Records in 1993.
 This release climbed the charts the same year, as did her first album, also titled Show Me Love.
 The remixed version of "Show Me Love" peaked at No. 1 on the Hot Dance Music/Club Play, No. 1 on the Hot Dance Singles Sales, No. 7 on the Hot R&B/Hip-Hop Singles and Tracks and No. 5 on the Billboard Hot 100.
 It also peaked at No. 4 on the Rhythmic Top 40 chart.
 The success earned her a spot on the 1994 "American Music Awards" as a performer.
 The follow-up singles, "Luv 4 Luv" and "What I Do Best", saw similar success.
 As of 2004, the album Show Me Love had sold 303,000 copies in the US.